 For a new car, find out if the fixing automatically voids the car’s manufacturer warranty.
 You may encounter some hitches if the auto shop’s repair methods and parts used contradicts the car’s manufacturer’s terms and conditions.

 We advise you to get a collision repair shop that can work with your insurance cover.
 This will speed up the claims and simplify the entire process.
 Not a big deal though, as most repair shops work with clients’ insurance.
 This will save you some serious insurance-related headaches.

 How Long will the fixing take?

-The time it takes to get your car fixed is dependent on some factors – the shop’s client traffic, the severity of the damage, response speed of the insurance adjuster, time needed to acquire needed parts, and whether or not there is a holiday within the period.
+The time it takes to get your car fixed is dependent on some factors – the shop’s client traffic, the severity of the damage, the response speed of the insurance adjuster, the time needed to acquire needed parts, and whether or not there is a holiday within the period.

 That said, a good repair shop ought to give a feasible time range for your car to get fixed.

 Often, a good auto body fixing takes anywhere between a couple of days to a few weeks, albeit, based on the factors mentioned above.

 Can they issue free, written estimate?